 Below are all the facts about the pain after your ovulation is over.

-If fertilized, the egg will attach itself on the uterine wall.
+If fertilized, the egg will attach itself to the uterine wall.

-Before jumping to conclusion on the suspicion of pregnancy, there are many causes of or severe menstrual-cramps during this time.
+Before jumping to conclusion on the suspicion of pregnancy, there are many causes of or severe menstrual discomfort during this time.